AdobeDocs/experience-manager-learn.en/help/cloud-service/content-delivery/adobe-cdn-beyond-caching.md

 # Adobe CDN - Advanced features beyond caching

-Learn about advanced features of Adobe CDN beyond caching, such as configuring traffic at the CDN, CDN error pages and more.
+Learn about advanced features of Adobe Content Delivery Network (CDN) beyond caching, such as configuring traffic at the CDN, setting up tokens and credentials, CDN error pages and more.

 Beyond caching content, Adobe CDN offers several advanced features that can help to optimize your website performance.
 These features include: